 Is your broker churning your account?

-Are you the victim of churning by your financial advisor?
+Are you the victim of churning by your financial advisor in Fort Pierce, FL?
 If so, the securities attorneys of The White Law Group may be able to help you recover your losses through FINRA arbitration.

 The White Law Group continues to file FINRA arbitration cases on behalf of clients who have suffered losses as a result of churning and/or excessive trading.